 Discrimination

 Children have the right to freedom from discrimination under a number of international legal standards, for example Article 2 of the UNCRC.
-Such international instruments stipulate that children (and others) should be protected against discrimination on various grounds, such as race, ethnic origin, disability, sex, language, gender, or the status of their parents or legal guardians.
-However children can also experience discrimination on the basis of their age.
+Such international instruments stipulate that children and others should be protected against discrimination on various grounds, such as race, ethnic origin, disability, sex, language, gender, or the status of their parents or legal guardians.
+However, children can also experience discrimination on the basis of their age.
 Non-discrimination is a key rights issue for children.